 Marketing has changed a lot over the past few years, right?
 But some aspects of marketing haven’t changed much over the years.
-And that is how to use an effective call to action (or CTA) in the content you are creating.
+And that is how to use a compelling call to action (or CTA) in the content you are creating.

-It seems like every week there’s a new feature available on platforms most of us are already using.
-And, every month there’s a new platform altogether that blogs and other online articles are calling the next big thing.
+Every week, there’s a new feature available on platforms most of us are already using.
+And, every month, there’s a new platform altogether that blogs and other online articles call the next big thing.

-So here’s the deal, we can always be casing the next big thing, or we can learn to maximize what we are already doing.
+So here’s the deal, we can always be chasing the next big thing, or we can learn to maximize what we are already doing.

 What is a Call to Action?

 Now knowing this, are you using them effectively in your content?
-Even though we like to believe we don’t want to the ‘told what to do‘ — the truth is, most humans need that.
-Which is why it is imperative you are using calls to action in anything you are producing for business.
+Even though we like to believe we don’t want to the ‘told what to do — the truth is most humans need that.
+This is why you must use calls to action in anything you produce for business.

 Examples might include;